ProFaaStinate: Delaying Serverless Function Calls to Optimize Platform Performance: Introduction

 With Function-as-a-Service (FaaS), all operational tasks are managed by the serverless platform, enabling developers to focus on writing code and increasing their productivity~\cite{,paper_bermbach2021_cloud_engineering}.
 FaaS is a popular cloud execution model, with offerings by all major cloud providers, e.g., Google Cloud Functions\footnote{\url{https://cloud.google.com/functions/}} and Amazon Web Services Lambda\footnote{\url{https://aws.amazon.com/lambda/}}, where function calls are billed on a pay-per-use basis at millisecond granularity~\cite{Hendrickson2016-pw,Castro_2019}.
 This enables elastic and scalable applications comprising multiple event-driven stateless functions~\cite{Hendrickson2016-pw,Eismann_2021_Why, paper_bermbach2021_cloud_engineering}.
 FaaS is also popular for local computing use cases, with companies running private FaaS platforms inside their data centers, mostly running on top of Kubernetes~\cite{Eismann_2021_Review,Rensin_2015_KubernetesWhitepaper}.
 In High Performance Computing, FaaS can be used to abstract from complex operational management of supercomputers~\cite{Spillner_2018_ServerlessHPC,Chard_2020_funcx}.

 FaaS functions can be invoked in two different ways: synchronously (i.e., the calling component waits for the result to continue operation) or asynchronously (i.e., the calling component does not wait for the result).
 Synchronous calls are often used for implementing web APIs, whereas asynchronous invocations may be used for processing event streams~\cite{Eismann_2021_3c}.
-In current FaaS platforms, both types of function calls are executed immediately.
+In current FaaS platforms, both types of function calls are to our knowledge treated the same and executed immediately.

 This immediate execution is necessary for synchronous calls as the calling component waits for the result.
 However, when calling a function asynchronously, it might be acceptable to delay the execution of the function to a later point.
 Eismann et al.~show that $\geq{}\!30\%$ of serverless applications have no latency requirement~\cite{Eismann_2021_3c}.
 Giving the serverless platform the ability to delay the execution of calls (up to a certain latency objective) could thus increase scheduling flexibility, reducing cost and overall resource consumption.